bostonrobbie/Manus-Dashboard/docs/ADMIN_DATA_MANAGER.md

 - Soft deletions are idempotent and logged (the originating upload record is annotated in `warnings_summary`).
 - Re-ingesting data for the same workspace will create fresh rows; previously deleted rows remain for audit history but stay excluded from analytics.
+- Every action must be scoped to a specific workspace.
+Admin callers are not permitted to operate across workspaces, and tests should be updated whenever adminData behavior changes to confirm workspace IDs are always required and enforced.